Stephen H. Schoenholtz

 210-C Cheatham Hall, Virginia Tech, Blacksburg, VA 24061 Phone: (540) 231 6616 | Fax: (540) 231 6673 Email: firstname.lastname@example.org

-Daniel McLaughlin is an assistant professor in the Department of Forest Resources and Conservation in the College of Natural Resources and Environment.
+Daniel McLaughlin is an associate professor in the Department of Forest Resources and Conservation in the College of Natural Resources and Environment.
 His research broadly focuses on informing water resource management through a better understanding of biotic and abiotic drivers of ecosystem function.
 Specific research and teaching interests include forest ecohydrology, wetland and stream processes, emerging environmental sensors, watershed and landscape hydrology, and biogeomorphology.
 He has a Ph.D. in Systems Ecology and Ecological Engineering from the University of Florida, a M.S. in Environmental Engineering from Clemson University, and a B.S. in Civil Engineering from Clemson University.
 Daniel is a member of the American Geophysical Union, Society of Wetland Scientists, and Society for Freshwater Science.

 210 Cheatham Hall, Virginia Tech, Blacksburg, VA 24061 Phone: (540) 231 5463 | Fax: (540) 231 6673 Email: email@example.com

 Alan Raflo is a research associate with the Water Center.
 He compiles the Virginia News Grouper, a collection of water meetings and legislation in Virginia, and hosts Virginia Water Radio, a weekly water news and information radio show.
 Mr. Raflo received a B.S. degree in Economic Biology from Clemson University in 1979 and a M.S. degree in Water Resources (limnology concentration) from Iowa State University in 1988.
 He also attended Shenandoah University in Winchester, Va., to become certified to teach high school biology.
 Prior to joining the Virginia Water Center in 1997, Mr. Raflo had previously worked as an educator for a natural history museum, an editor of agricultural economics publications, a water-resource planner, an aquatic biologist, and a science teacher for grades K-8.

 210 Cheatham Hall, Virginia Tech, Blacksburg, VA 24061 Phone: (540) 231 4159 | Fax: (540) 231 6673 Email: firstname.lastname@example.org